Landlord insurance policies – what you need to know

-- Am I insured for damage caused by public authorities and emergency services?
+- Am I insured for damage caused by the emergency services?

 - Are there any specific conditions relating to a flat roof?

-- Are fences, walls, outbuildings and other garden-related items covered by the policy?
+- Are fences, walls and outbuildings covered by the policy?

 - What happens to my income if I can't let out my property due to damage?